L861/AMOI-L861-Device-LOS15/README.md

 ### Broken/Bugs

-* Graphical glitches = Telegram Emojis with Telegram official client.
-NO GLITCHES AT ALL instead using Telegram X
+* Graphical glitches = Telegram Emojis with Telegram main official client.
+NO GLITCHES AT ALL instead using Telegram X (alternative official client)

 * Graphical glitches = Google Photos preview thumbnails.
 NO GLITCHES with other Gallery Apps (even others with cloud support)